theta360developers/webapi/README.md

 * getMetadata
 * firmware - prints firmware version and camera model
 * downloadReady - takes pictures and checks if picture is ready for download
+* takeAndDownload - take picture and download using osc/state to get file URL

 ## Explanation